Colorado State University: Mascots

 Over the years Colorado State University has displayed several mascots.
-In 1919, the school was represented by a black bear cub.
-The bear cub was later replaced by Peanuts the Bulldog.
-Peanuts was owned by a student and would roam around campus, where he was fed peanuts by the student body.
-Peanuts was poisoned by students of the University of Colorado Boulder and died in 1918.
+An unknown black bear cub, often seen wearing sweaters, appeared at football games from 1909 to 1919.
+Purchased by a student in 1912, a bulldog named Peanuts would roam around campus.
+He served as a secondary mascot and was fed peanuts by the student body.
+On April 28, 1918, Peanuts was found poisoned.
+This was alleged to have been done by students of the University of Colorado Boulder, but has not been proven.
 After Peanuts' death, Glenn Morris, an alum of Colorado State University donated another bulldog named Gallant Defender to the university.
 The first ram to become the mascot of Colorado State University was Buck, introduced in 1946.
 Colorado State University's mascot remains the ram to this day.
-It was during a basketball game half time contest that CAM the Ram became the name of the beloved mascot.
+During a basketball game halftime contest, CAM the Ram became the name of the beloved mascot.

 Student life

 Fort Collins is located 65 mi north of Denver, an approximately two-hour drive from major ski resorts and a 45-minute drive from Rocky Mountain National Park.
 There are opportunities for students to be active, with bike trails and hiking nearby.
 In 2006, Money ranked Fort Collins as the "Best Place to Live" in the United States.